ohir/uimodel/README.md

 ```
 ### Model code:

-Example _ViewModel_ below is our whole App Model, with some bits being (Model) signals, and some being (ViewModel) state that affects Widget final look:
+Example class below is our whole App Model, with some bits being (Model) signals, and some being (ViewModel) state that affects Widgets final look:
 ```Dart
 class ViewModel with UiModel {
   int _ct = 0;